The content of this site is aimed at financial advisers only.

 new system is simple and easy to use.
 The ‘something you have’ is your mobile

 phone or grid card, and the ‘something you know’ is your user name and

 you have registered as an online services user on the Phoenix Wealth

 website, you will be sent a random 6-digit number to your mobile phone each

 time you log in.
+For self invested plans, you will receive a code via your App.
 This PIN needs to be entered before you can access online

 services.
 The PIN helps ensure it really is you – protecting you and your

-authentication using SMS text messaging or a grid card
+authentication using SMS text messaging, a grid card or app